Middle-aged and Elderly Employment Promotion Act

 2.Education, training or other similar activities.

-3.Payment of wages or the welfare of all kinds.
+3.Payment of wages or welfare of all kinds.

 4.Retirement, leave with severance pay, employment termination and discharge.